ksmanusai-commits/MultiCloud-HoneypotNetworkwithAutomatedThreatDetectionandResponse/docs/lessons-learned.md

-Credential scoping and execution context were key challenges during automation.
-Independent provider execution improved resilience of the response pipeline.
+Credential scoping and execution context were key challenges During automation, Independent provider execution improved Resilience of the response pipeline.